-When mail for a customer's Post Office box(es) exceeds the capacity of the box(es) on 12 of any 20 consecutive business days (excluding Saturdays, Sundays, and national holidays), the customer must use caller service, change to a larger box, or use one or more additional boxes (subject to availability) to which mail will be addressed.
-Customers whose box is in an overflow condition may not be eligible to make payment renewals at Automated Postal Centers (APCs) or online.
+A box customer must remove mail promptly from the box.
+If mail will not be removed from the box for more than 30 days and an overflow condition is probable, the customer must make prior arrangements with the postmaster.
+When mail for a customer's PO Box exceeds the capacity of the box on 12 of any 20 consecutive business days (excluding Saturdays, Sundays, and national holidays), the box is in an overflow condition.
+Customers whose box is in an overflow condition must use caller service, change to a larger box, or use one or more additional boxes to which mail will be addressed.

-4.4.5 Unlawful Activity
+4.3.4 Unlawful Activity

-A Post Office box may not be used for, or in connection with, a scheme or enterprise that violates any federal, state, or local law; breaches an agreement with a federal, state, or local agency whereby the box customer has agreed to discontinue a specified activity; or violates or attempts to evade any order of a court or administrative body.
+A PO box may not be used for, or in connection with, a scheme or enterprise that violates any federal, state, or local law; breaches an agreement with a federal, state, or local agency whereby the box customer has agreed to discontinue a specified activity; or violates or attempts to evade any order of a court or administrative body.

-4.4.6 Forwarding
+4.3.5 Forwarding

-A Post Office box may not be used when the primary purpose is to have the USPS forward or transfer mail to another address free of charge.
+A PO box may not be used when the primary purpose is to have the USPS forward or transfer mail to another address free of charge.

-4.4.7 Address Change
+4.3.6 Address Change